-TikTok filing lawsuit against Trump administration to fight impending ban
+TikTok sues Trump administration to fight impending ban

 The decision was “principally based on outdated news articles, failed to address the voluminous documentation that Plaintiffs had provided demonstrating the security of TikTok user data, and was flawed in numerous other respects,” TikTok wrote in its lawsuit, according to the blog.

-TikTok says it has more than 100 million users in the United States, and is especially popular with teens and young adults.
 Facebook referred to TikTok as one of its leading competitors in an antitrust hearing before Congress last month.
 It recently released Instagram Reels, a video feature in its photo app designed to rival TikTok.